AshbySowell/GoodModelBadModel/README.md

 Welcome to the community and documentation hub for [GoodModelBadModel](https://goodmodelbadmodel.com/), a website dedicated to comparing machine learning models' outputs.

+## Forums

+- [Forums](https://github.com/AshbySowell/GoodModelBadModel/discussions) - Feel free to ask questions or discuss your use case here.

 ## Documentation

 - [Docs](http://goodmodelbadmodel.com/docs) - see the documentation